secure-software-engineering/DroidBench/README.md

 * **AsynchronousEventOrdering1**: Obtains IMEI during onResume() and leaks it during onStop() with an overwrite in onLowMemory().
 * **BroadcastReceiverLifecycle1**: Calls to sources and sinks distributed across a broadcast receiver lifecycle.
 * **BroadcastReceiverLifecycle2**: The sensitive data is read in onCreate() and sent out in a dynamically registered broadcast receiver.
+* **BroadcastReceiverLifecycle3**: The sensitive data is read and leaked in a dynamically registered broadcast receiver.
 * **EventOrdering1**: IMEI is obtained the first time onLowMemory is called, and is leaked the second time onLowMemory is called, but only of no onContentChanged() occurred in between.
 * **FragmentLifecycle1**: Calls to sources and sinks distributed across a fragment lifecycle.
 * **ServiceEventLifecycle1**: Obtains the IMEI in onStartCommand(), copies it in onBind(), and leaks it in onStartCommand().<img src="https://raw.github.com/secure-software-engineering/DroidBench/develop/new.gif"/>